observablehq/plot/docs/features/scales.md

 | 1880-05-01 | -0.14   |
 | 1880-06-01 | -0.29   |

-When visualizing this data as a line chart, it is the *x* scale’s responsibility to translate a particular *Date* to a horizontal↔︎ position on screen.
-For example, 1880-01-01 might be mapped to *x* = 40, representing the left edge of the screen, and 2016-12-01 might be mapped to *x* = 620, representing the right edge of the screen.
-Likewise, the *y* scale maps an *Anomaly* value to a vertical↕︎ position.
+When visualizing this data with a [line](../marks/line.md), the *x* scale is responsible for mapping dates to horizontal↔︎ positions.
+For example, 1880-01-01 might be mapped to *x* = 40 (on the left) and 2016-12-01 might be mapped to *x* = 620 (on the right).
+Likewise, the *y* scale maps a temperature anomaly to a vertical↕︎ position.

 :::plot
 ```js